mcelayir/mcelayir.github.io/_posts/2020-05-31-fine-tuning-your-circleci-builds.markdown

     key: sbt-cache
 ```

-And don't forget to add `restore_cache` to `compile`job.
+And don't forget to add `restore_cache` to `compile` job.
 We can restore the caches before checking out the code.
-This will come in handy, when we decide to cache the source code also :wink:
+This will come in handy when we decide to cache the source code also :wink:

-Let's observe execution time.
+Let's observe the execution time.

 First run after the push: